 The Growth ETF emits only 53.98 tonnes of GHG emissions per $1M revenue, while the Value ETF emits 226.17 tonnes, indicating that the Growth ETF is significantly more carbon-efficient than the Value ETF.
 This trend is also observed for Scope 3 carbon efficiency, with the Growth ETF generating only 489.25 tonnes of Scope 3 emissions per $1M revenue, compared to the Value ETF’s 1,138.28 tonnes.

+The Growth ETF outperforms the Value ETF when it comes to water efficiency.
 When looking at our comparison, the Growth ETF uses 0.63 thousand cubic meters of fresh water per $1M revenue, whereas the Value ETF uses a much larger volume of fresh water per $1M revenue, at 14.63 thousand cubic meters.
 That’s about an x24 difference in water use!